 I think you're the first person I've encountered who feels that girls aren't brought up to feel empathy.
-I mean, isn't that the stereotype?
+I mean, isn't that the stereotype.
 Guys aren't allowed to have feelings, but girls are supposed to be so good at them?

-And again, seriously: if these are shared problems (they are), then why do so few dudes care about them?
+And again, seriously: if these are shared problems (they are), then why do so few dudes care about them

 That's why I feel being outraged is not good - it hinders our ability to listen and see the situation clearly and invites us to mistreat other people just as we have been mistreated ourselves.
 I don't consider myself feminist or masculinist - I would rather be humanist.

 be outrage, and that my outrage helps me, inspires me, keeps me working on helping people.

 a humanist.
 My advocacy for one part of the human race doesn't diminish my advocacy for the rest of it; it just shows where my main interest lies.

-Thank you again for responding–I know English isn't your first language.
+Thank you again for responding--I know English isn't your first language.
 I do hope you continue to think about these things.

 Similar posts: BUY KLONOPIN NO PRESCRIPTION.
 BUY GLUCOTROL NO PRESCRIPTION.
 LASIX FOR SALE.
 BROMAZEPAM pics.
 Buy ALBENZA without prescription.
 VIAGRA ORAL JELLY forum.